koenraadhaedens/AZD-WIN11-DEV-PC-DOCKER/README.md

 azd provision
 ```

-### Conclusion
+### Step 4: Connect to DevPc
-Once the above steps are completed (+/- 15 minutes), your developer PC will be equipped with all the necessary tools to start your development projects.
+Once the above steps are completed (+/- 15 minutes), your developer PC will be equipped with all the necessary tools to start your development projects

+by default RDP port will be closed.
+If you have JIT just click the configure button, otherwise add the nsg rule manualy

+.
 Happy coding!
 ```